Carville power stations: Design and specification

-The new power station employed five 11,000 kWkW turbo-alternators.
+The new power station employed five Parsons 11,000 kW turbo-alternators.
 The station was now equipped to supply power to over 60 sqmi; from Shilbottle in Northumberland, right down to Malton in North Yorkshire.
 Carville B long held the record as the most economical power station in the world.
 The station took this record in 1914 when some of its units were completed, taking the record from Fisk Generating Station in Chicago, Illinois.
 Carville had an economy of only 10.05 lb of steam consumed per kilowatt hour generated when all five units were operating at full load.
 The pressure of the steam used in the station was at 275 psi, and at a temperature of 700 °F; this was the highest steam pressure adopted by any electric supply company in England.
 The station used metal clad switchgear.

 When the UK's national grid distribution system was brought into use in 1932, the station in common with all other NESCo-owned power stations had to be converted from the 40 hertz (Hz) frequency as used by the North Eastern grid system to the 50 Hz frequency used by the new national system.

 Closure

 Carville A power station was closed in 1932 after the opening of Dunston B power station, although it had largely been out of use since 1926.

 The B station was still in operation up to the early 1950s, and was decommissioned after the opening of the Stella North and Stella South power stations to the west of Newcastle upon Tyne.
 It was demolished in 1962 although the site remains in use for electrical purposes.
-The turbine hall has been retained and converted and is currently occupied by Pipe Coil Technology Ltd.
+The turbine hall has been retained and converted and is currently occupied by W D Close who work with NEDL to maintain the old infrastructure below the building because the tunnel under the river carrying cables floods.